Workload Identity Federation: Secure Access for Non-Human Identities

 - Multi-Cloud Harmony: Seamless access across different cloud providers.

 Workload Identity Federation isn't just about theory; it's about practical application.
 You can use federation with workloads that run on Amazon Web Services (AWS) and Azure; on-premises Active Directory; deployment services, such as GitHub and GitLab; and with any identity provider (IdP) that supports OpenID Connect (OIDC) or Security Assertion Markup Language (SAML) V2.0.
+These protocols are crucial because they provide a standardized, secure framework for exchanging identity information and issuing verifiable tokens, which is the foundation of federation.

 Real-World Impact